jtremback/althea/high-level.md

 I will start with a simple protocol with serious shortcomings, and correct vulnerabilities and flaws in it iteratively.

 v1
 Each node maintains a channel between it and every one of its peers.
-When sending or forwarding a packet to an upstream node, the node attaches a payment transaction to it.
+When sending or forwarding a packet to a peer, the node attaches a payment transaction to it.
 The channel between the nodes is updated with this transaction.

-In a world full of honest nodes, this works.
+If a node is dropping packets, the routing algorithm will not route through it.

+v0
+Each node maintains a channel between it and every one of its peers, and meters the amount of data sent and recieved from it. periodically

 ### Mini ISP